hannesgnann-hub/easyalias/linux_src/README.md

 - connect the generated file to `~/.bashrc` or `~/.zshrc`
 - add the `easya` shortcut for opening the installed application
 - build `.deb`, `.rpm`, and `.AppImage` packages
+- dismiss status messages manually or let them disappear after three seconds
-- link to the GitHub repository and EasyAlias subreddit from the footer
+- link to the website, GitHub repository, EasyAlias subreddit, and sponsor page from the footer

+The [shared feature tour](../README.md#feature-tour) illustrates favorites, paged suggestions, portable backups, and Trash.
+Its screenshots use macOS window chrome, but the workflow is the same on Linux.

 ## Install with Homebrew